michaelemilien/Hotel-Animarium/README.md

 # Hotel-Animarium
-Project for a pet hotel website
+Project for a Pet Hotel website